 6. Portugal Self-Employment Visa

 To get the Self Employment Visa, you need to show that you are working or trying to work with local Portuguese companies.
 If you have a contract of service or written proposal of a contract with a Portuguese company you may be eligible for this visa.
 This is a great Freelance Visa for Europe.

 You would be registered to pay tax in Portugal on your worldwide income after you become a resident.
-This visa would give you the rights of a residency, such as access to the SCHENGEN region.
+This visa would give you the rights of a resident, such as access to the SCHENGEN region.
 The visa lasts for one year.
 From the second year, can renew the visa for and an additional two years.
 After the 5th year, you can apply for permanent residency.
 The visa is also a pathway to Portuguese citizenship and a Portugal passport.

+7. Portugal Entrepreneur Visa